Club Brugge showed the right attitude to beat KAS Eupen – Diatta | Goal.com

 “Even at the waterlogged pitch due to the continuous rainfall, we were still able to make some nice attacking moves.”

 He also expressed his delight with his beauty which helped him complete his double against the Pandas.
-Diatta unleashed a screamer from 25-year that left goalkeeper Ortwin de Wolf stunned.
+Diatta unleashed a screamer from 25-yards that left goalkeeper Ortwin de Wolf stunned.

 “Yes, the ball went in very nicely,” he continued.
 “I’m also quite happy with my second goal.
 Siebe poked the ball deep at the right time and after some dribbling, it was easy for me to make it 3-0.